 Gazprom, the Russian state-owned company which operates the rig, says that this base is so heavy that it cannot be moved, even by thick ice.
 The company insists that drilling here is no different just because it is in the Arctic.
 It says there are many rigs - off Sakhalin Island in the far east for example - which have to cope with frozen seas.

 But environmental campaigners - and not only Greenpeace - insist that the Arctic is different.
-They say The polar bears, walruses, narwhals that live there have nowhere else to go.
+They say the nature here is unique.
+The polar bears, walruses, narwhals that live there have nowhere else to go.
 They warn that the Arctic Ocean only has two narrow entrances - one by Iceland and the other by Alaska.
 That means there is little mixing with other seas, so any oil spill would not disperse.
 Then there is the cold.

 Igor Chestin, chief executive of the environmental group WWF Russia, warns that because of the low temperatures an oil spill in the Arctic could be catastrophic.